Examples

 Because we have explicitly told Bayestar what distance to evaluate the map at, it returns only a single value.

-The Bayestar 3D dust map is probabilistic, meaning that it stores random samples
+The Bayestar and DECaPS 3D dust maps are probabilistic, meaning that they store random samples

 of how dust reddening could increase along each sightline.
 Sometimes we might be